onzelf/FCaC/README.md

 - **FC**: the execution plane for federated workloads (training, inference, analytics, ETL) where assets remain local.
 - **FCaC**: a separate governance/admission substrate that deterministically enforces constraints at boundaries and produces evidence.

+---

 ## An FCaC story
+>The following metaphor can help to clarify the differences between FL vs FC vs FCaC.

 An engineer arrives at a border to do a job.

 The engineer shows a **passport** (identity) and a **work permit (ECT)** (what is allowed).
 The **border officer (gatekeeper)** verifies the permit deterministically and records **admission evidence**.
 Inside, they use the country’s **infrastructure (FC)** to work where assets live.
 At the worksite, a **live badge challenge (DPoP)** proves the requester is the legitimate holder **at request time**.
 The job itself might be **FL training**, but that is just one permitted workload; **byproducts are governed assets** with capability-scoped access.